-What can you see and do in Nafplion with young children?
-Let me inspire you with some of the highlights of our trip.
+Nafplion is a great family destination in Greece.
+There is lots to see and do in Nafplion with family.
+Let me inspire you with my personal experience and some highlights of our trip with kids.

-Few places are as suitable as Nafplion is for a family day trip, a weekend escape or a winter/ summer vacation.
-Nafplion, the first capital of Greece, offers an great mix of adventure, culture and relaxation for families all year round.
-Nafplion is one of the most romantic towns in Greece and its surroundings offer mountains, beaches, green parks, castles, world famous ancient sites, museums, galleries, a car-free old town and lots of playgrounds.
+Nafplion with kids is a lot of fun.
+Nafplion has everything that you need for family day trip from Athens, a weekend escape, a winter – and summer vacation!
+Nafplion, the first capital of Greece, offers a great mix of adventure, culture, and relaxation for families all year round.
+Nafplion is one of the most romantic towns in Greece and its surroundings offer mountains, beaches, green parks, castles, world-famous ancient sites, museums, galleries, a car-free old town and lots of playgrounds.

-Is Nafplion suitable for families with young children?
+Is Nafplion with kids a relaxing and interesting destination?
 I believe that it is.
 The old town is family friendly, especially for the little ones.
-Let me inspire you and show you why Nafplion is family fun through this photo tour:
+Let me inspire you and show you why Nafplion is family fun with some photos from our family album:

-Me and my ‘gang’ underneath the famous Palamidi fortress
+Me, my girls and their friends underneath the famous Palamidi fortress

 Summer and Winter